These chocolate-chocolate chip muffins (that’s double the chocolate!) are a perfect sweet breakfast to have with a cup of coffee in the morning!

 As with all muffin recipes, when adding wet ingredients to dry, don’t over mix — stir just until combined.
 Leavened with baking soda and baking powder, this falls into the “quick bread” category, even if the recipe doesn’t come in loaf form, like this chocolate zucchini bread.

-★ Did you make these double chocolate chip muffins?
+★ Did you make these homemade muffins?
 Don’t forget to give them a star rating below! ★

 - 1 cup old-fashioned rolled oats